IDP Protection Expert Group

 The IPEG engages at a senior level with UN leadership and government officials on key protection challenges through country visits, as well as globally through advocacy and communications.
 Since its establishment in 2021, IPEG delegations have conducted multiple support missions, including to Burkina Faso, South Sudan and Honduras, and facilitated dialogue and knowledge-sharing among States on implementing laws and policies on internal displacement.

-Find our latest updates here:
+Find previous IPEG updates here:

 Our mission

 Over the past two decades, internal displacement has risen at an alarming rate due to conflict, violence and disasters, including those related to the aggravating effects of climate change.
-At the end of 2022, there were 71.1 million internally displaced persons (IDPs) worldwide.
+At the end of 2023, there were 75.9 million internally displaced persons (IDPs) worldwide.
 Not only is this the highest number of IDPs ever recorded, but it is also more than double the number recorded just a decade ago.

 The vision of the IPEG is a world where the rights of internally displaced persons are safeguarded and upheld.
 Its mission is to work towards this vision by providing expert advice, bridging gaps between theory and practice, and fostering innovative approaches to addressing internal displacement issues.
 The group aims to enhance the effectiveness of responses to internal displacement through collaborative engagement and ensuring the voices and perspectives of displaced persons themselves, as citizens with agency, are heard and incorporated into decision-making processes.